 Various playing styles are the result of mixing various guitar techniques.

 - Guitar solo

 - Guitar showmanship

 Guitar types sizes

 When setting out to buy a guitar, be sure to consider the size of the guitar.
-Guitars come in a wide variety of sizes which affect the comfort, playability and tonal qualities of the instrument.
+Guitars come in a wide variety of sizes that affect the instrument’s comfort, playability, and tonal qualities.
 Generally speaking, big guitars are louder but more cumbersome and less comfortable to play for the smaller framed people.

-I am not going to go into all the small variables between guitar manufacturers sizes and models, that would be beyond the scope of this article.
-I do want to make you aware of certain qualities that are typically associated with the size of a guitar.
+I am not going to go into all the small variables between guitar manufacturers’ sizes and models; that would be beyond the scope of this article.
+I want to make you aware of certain qualities that are typically associated with the size of a guitar.

-It’s essential to try as many guitars as you can, how it sounds is usually the first thing most players will be concerned with.
-After all, no matter how comfortable the guitar feels to play, your not likely to buy if does not have the sound you’re looking for, right?
-However, even if the guitar sounds excellent, your unlikely to buy it if it is uncomfortable to play either.
+It’s essential to try as many guitars as you can; how it sounds is usually the first thing most players will be concerned with.
+After all, no matter how comfortable the guitar feels to play, you are not likely to buy it if it does not have the sound you’re looking for, right?
+However, even if the guitar sounds excellent, you are unlikely to buy it if it is uncomfortable to play either.

-Don’t be embarrassed to carry a small notebook and write down the name of the guitar, what you do and do not like about that particular instrument.
+Don’t be embarrassed to carry a small notebook and write down the guitar’s name, what you do and do not like about that particular instrument.
 Do this even if you have a great memory.
-It will serve you well for all the years to come, well into your guitar playing future.
+It will serve you well for all the years to come, well into your guitar-playing future.